-Upon receipt of a signed justification for a city standard purchase, the Purchasing Department shall make a determination, through a review of the material and appropriate market research.
+Upon receipt of a signed City Standard Approval Form, the Purchasing Department shall make a determination, through a review of the material and appropriate market research.
 If it is determined that a city standard purchase is appropriate, the Purchasing Department with the support of and in collaboration with the requesting department, negotiates a contract with the vendor in the best interest of the City, including terms and conditions, and pricing.
 Upon completing negotiation, the Purchasing Department will then issue the appropriate contract award, subject to the applicable authorization levels.